What is crypto regulation?

 Crypto regulation in the rest of the world

 In the rest of the world, crypto and digital asset regulation finds itself in various states of progress.
-Some countries like China have banned cryptocurrencies outright, whereas others, like India, appear content to let things go unregulated for a while longer as there is no framework orlegislation even being proposed.
+Some countries, like China, have banned cryptocurrencies outright, whereas others, like India, appear content to let things go unregulated for a while longer, as there is no framework or legislation even being proposed.

 The future of crypto regulation